switchdoclabs/SDL_Pi_SkyWeather2/README.md

 git pull
 sudo mysql -u root -p < WeatherSenseWireless.sql
 </pre>
+(the password that is asked from the mysql command is your mysql root password, by default "password")<BR>

 Remember to go to your rtl_433 directory and do the following to update rtl_433:<BR>

 cd rtl_433/<BR>